Marcokovich/Module-9-Challenge-SurfsUp/README.md

 - Minimum temperature is 56°F, which is above the 45°F threshold I mentioned.
 Meaning on the coldest days of winter, there will still be adacquate demand for Ice Cream.
 In terms of surfing, its above a 50°F threshold meaning on a sunny day demand for surfing will still be adacquate.
 - Average temperature is 71°F is a comfortable temperature for ice cream and surfing
 - Maximum temperature is 83°F is close to the maximum temperature during the summer, which would make sense for Hawaii's climate.
 This Temperature max is adequate for ice cream and surfing.
-- The Interquartile Range is between 69°F and 74°F which is a fully comfortable range for surfing a ice cream.
+- The Interquartile Range is between 69°F and 74°F which is a fully comfortable range for surfing and ice cream.

 Table 9.2:

 ![image](https://user-images.githubusercontent.com/71575748/155899778-b52e3927-2dc4-49d3-8747-abd2bc816ed8.png)

 ## 3. Summary
+In conlusion, the temperature is in good range for surfing and ice cream for the whole year.
+Under the assumption of fair weather in terms of other aspects such as wind and precipitation.
+Other queries to be made would be looking into these aspects such as wind speed and precipitation.
+Since wind speed will have an effect on sales during cold days and precipitation will always have an effect on demand for both.